piriwata/pubScale/README.md

 # PubScale for Obsidian

 PubScale is a lightweight plugin that allows you to seamlessly insert, update, and delete markdown text in Obsidian vault into PlanetScale tables.
-You can leverage PlanetScale as a content management store and Obsidian as your preferred content editor.
+You can leverage PlanetScale as a content storage and Obsidian as your preferred content editor.
+Note that this plugin is not intended to use planetScale to back up your vault.

 ## Features